debops/debops/DEVELOPMENT.rst

 commits.
 In that case you might want to rebase your feature branch on the latest changes in the ``master`` branch.
 If you have any pending changes you don't want to commit yet, you can save them for later using :command:`git stash`.
-After a rebase, you might need to resolve any merge conflicts manually.
+After a rebase, you might need to resolve any conflicts manually.

 .. code-block:: console